mzahid36/Python_Project_02/readme.md

 # Project Descriptions
 ## Project 2: Login - Signup using Postgres[Django]

-**Short Descriptions :** This project consist of 3 HTML pages and 1 css file.
-In this particular project I have designed a registration and a login form using HTML and CSS.
+**Short Descriptions :** In this particular project I have designed a registration and a login form using HTML and CSS.
 For this project I have implemented python and Django framework to develop the back-end.To store user information I have used postgres database system.
 User can login to the system using their pre-stored data.

 **Features :**
 - User can signup using their information.